1n4r1/1n4r1.github.io/_posts/2020-07-29-Hackthebox-Cascade-Walkthrough.md

 ```

 `Get-ADobject` has an option `-includeDeletedObjects` for the deleted AD objects.<br>
-Add `-and name -ne "Deleted Objects"` to remove "Deleted Objects" container that keeps objects have `isDeleted` attribute.<br>
+Add `-and name -ne "Deleted Objects"` to remove "Deleted Objects" container that keeps objects that have `isDeleted` attribute.<br>
 ```shell
 *Evil-WinRM* PS C:\Users\arksvc\Documents> get-ADObject -filter 'isDeleted -eq $true -and name -ne "Deleted Objects"' -includeDeletedObjects